Drivers Ed in Georgia

 The DDS provides a searchable list of approved driving schools on its website.

-Depending on where you take your GA Driver’s Ed course, fees will vary.
+Depending on where you take your Georgia Driver's Ed course, fees will vary.
 Check with your driving school for information about costs, including whether your parent can get tax credits for all or part of the program cost.

 Tax credits are not available for Driver's Ed courses completed at high schools or online.